- > When will the Apple iCar launch?

 - > Pricing

-There is no doubt that Apple has a team working on a car related project, but the exact details aren't known for sure.
-Here we have gathered all the details and rumours about Apple's car project - whether it's a self-driving car, or just an automated driving software system.
-Read on to find out about the Apple car and what's going on behind the steering wheel at Apple.
+There is no doubt that Apple has a team working on a car-related project, but as with many of Apple's projects, the details are scarce.
+Here we have gathered everything there is to know about Apple's car project - whether it's a self-driving car, or just an automated driving software system.
+Read on to find out about what has been unofficially-dubbed the iCar, and what's going on behind the steering wheel at Apple.

 It's clear that Apple has a number of projects going on behind the scenes, and at least one of them involves cars.
 The company - just like many other tech companies - is looking at how technology will find its way into the cars of the future.
 We don't mean that Apple is building an actual car, but it does appear that the company is interested in the technology behind self-driving cars and other exciting developments in that space.
 (And one analyst still thinks Apple is likely to make the cars itself within the next few years.)